-For the year ended November 30, 2021, the Company had one customer that generated more than 10% of the Company's total revenues (during fiscal 2020 no customers accounted for more than 10% of revenue).
+For the year ended November 30, 2022, the Company had one customer that generated more than 10% of the Company's total revenues (during fiscal 2021 one customer accounted for more than 10% of revenue).

 22. RELATED PARTY TRANSACTIONS AND BALANCES